 Chinmaya Mission Alpharetta offers Bala Vihar classes at two locations.

-At Chinmaya Gurukul Cumming location, Bala Vihar is offered in two sessions, every Sunday.
+At Chinmaya Gurukul Cumming location, Bala Vihar is offered in 3 sessions, every Sunday.

 At Powers Ferry Elementary Marietta location, Bala Vihar classes are offered every Sunday.